hoadm-net/ViPERSQL/README.md

 A unified framework for Vietnamese Text-to-SQL conversion supporting multiple strategies: Zero-shot, Few-shot, Chain-of-Thought (CoT), and Program-Aided Language (PAL).

+> **Note**: This framework is optimized for **syllable-level tokenization** which works best with Large Language Models for Vietnamese text processing.
+Word-level tokenization is also supported but syllable-level is the default and recommended approach.

 ## 🚀 Features

 - **Multiple Strategies**: Zero-shot, Few-shot, CoT, and PAL approaches